geseib/tgwwalk/README.md

 - NP2-_stack_name_-Private
 - P1-_stack_name_-Private

 1. For the **DCS1-_stack_name_-Public** and **DCS1-_stack_name_-Private** where our NAT Gateway is, we need a special route.
 We already have a default route pointed at the Internet Gateway(IGW) for the public and to the Nat Gateway(NGW) for the private to get to the internet, so we need a more specific entry to route internally.
-Lets use the rfc 1918 10.0.0.0/8 CIDR as that can only be internal and allows for future exapansion without changes.
+Lets use the rfc 1918 10.0.0.0/8 CIDR as that can only be internal and allows for future expansion without changes.
 Follow the steps above for both Route tables.
 Be sure not to alter the **0.0.0.0/0** route pointed to the IGW org NGW for these route tables.

-1. Beacuse the Cloudformation template setup a Security Group to allow ICMP traffic from 10.0.0.0/8, we should now be able to test pings from lots of place.
+1. Because the CloudFormation template setup a Security Group to allow ICMP traffic from 10.0.0.0/8, we should now be able to test pings from lots of place.

 1. In the AWS Management Console choose **Services** then select **EC2**.

 1. From the menu on the left, Scroll down and select **Instances**.

 1. In the main pane, select an EC2 instance from the list and copy it ip address down.
 Repeat for as many as you would like to test connectivity.
-In particular we want to test to the P1 server.
+We want to test connectivity to the P1 server.
 Remember, we do not want our non prod instances to be able to reach our production servers or vice-versa.

 - You can also get a list of IPs using the AWS CLI which you can run from the Cloud9 Instance.
-Heres one that extracts out all of them.
+Here's one that extracts out all of them.
 The 10.16.x.x is the NP1, the 10.8.x.x is the P1 instance.

 ```
  aws ec2 describe-instances | grep "PrivateIpAddress" | cut -d '"' -f 4 | awk 'NR == 0 || NR % 4 == 0'
 ```

 1. In the AWS Management Console choose **Services** then select **Systems Manager**.
 Systems Manager Gain Operational Insight and Take Action on AWS Resources.
-We are going to take a look a just one of seven capabilites of Systems Manager.
+We are going to take a look a just one of seven capabilities of Systems Manager.

 1. From the menu on the left, Scroll down and select **Session Manager**.
 Session Manager allows us to use IAM role and policies to determine who has console access without having to manage ssh keys for our instances.

-1. In the main pane, click the **Start sesssion** button.
+1. In the main pane, click the **Start session** button.
 Pick an Instance to shell into.
 You will now enter a bash shell prompt for that instance.

 1. Let Ping a server.
 Every one second or so, you should see a new line showing the reply and roundtrip time.